hally9k/redux-graphql-subscriptions/README.md

 A Redux middleware for handling GraphQL subscriptions.

-This repo leverages [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) which is the awesome work of the Apollo guys [over here](https://github.com/apollographql).
+This repo leverages [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) which is the awesome work of the Apollo guys [over here](https://github.com/apollographql) and is intended to be coupled with a backend server that uses subscriptions-transport-ws.

 ## API